matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

 }
 ```

-but we do not need to reverse the whole thing:
+During the CTF, I did not reverse the whole thing:

-we know that the first 8 bytes of the file are the initial key, we can just patch the file to read the key from a user controller file instead of /dev/urandom...
+we know that the first 8 bytes of the file are the initial key, we can just patch the file to read the key from a user controlled file instead of /dev/urandom...

 ```python
 # poor man's patch ....